 As an influencer, if you’re serious about making progress, you’ll have to carefully select whose business and brand you’ll promote.
 Don’t just go with the flow.
 Make an active decision, do your research, and find a brand whose voice works with yours.

-Because if the brand doesn’t resonate with your followers, then you just become another story of people hating influencers.
+If the brand doesn’t resonate with your followers, then you just become another story of people hating influencers.

 And if you don’t know where you can locate such a business, there’s always Afluencer!